BLM Safford Field Office Ranches

 WHIP was absorbed by the EQIP program after 2013.

 In 2012 Bar T Bar Ranch, Inc., purchased the Black Rock Ranch for $1,228,920.
 It included the BLM Flying Butte allotment and state lease #05-000305.
-Ranch manager Bob Prosser is a former president of the Arizona Cattle Growers' Association.The ranch uses scientifically discredited Holistic Resource Management (HRM) intensive grazing theories.
+Ranch manager Bob Prosser is a former president of the Arizona Cattle Growers' Association.The ranch has used scientifically discredited Holistic Resource Management (HRM) intensive grazing theories.
 HRM grazing plans are typified by high utilization rates, which can increase competition between cattle and wildlife for forage, and degrade watershed health and wildlife habitat - especially in dry ecosystems and during droughts.

 Boss Ranch (Boss Ranch, LLC) - FS & BLM Boss Allotments, State Lease #05-000135